albertBarsegyan/hyper-liquid-project/src/modules/wallet/README.md

 # Wallet Connection Module

-This module provides a complete wallet connection system for MetaMask with HyperEVM network support.
+This module provides a complete wallet connection system for MetaMask with BNB network support.

 ## Features

 - **MetaMask Integration**: Connect and disconnect from MetaMask wallet
-- **HyperEVM Support**: Automatic network detection and switching to HyperEVM
+- **BNB Support**: Automatic network detection and switching to BNB
 - **Real-time Updates**: Listen to account and network changes
-- **Balance Display**: Show wallet balance in native currency (HYPE for HyperEVM)
+- **Balance Display**: Show wallet balance in native currency (BNB for BNB)
 - **Error Handling**: Comprehensive error handling with user feedback
 - **TypeScript Support**: Fully typed with TypeScript interfaces